boyter/cs/README.md

 example, vendor/github.com/rivo/

-searching for tab key usage with shift modifier, searched for keytab using ag/rg/ack and nothing useful try using sc and its right at the top
+searching for tab key usage with shift modifier, searched for keytab using ag/rg/ack and nothing useful try using cs and its right at the top

 1. The runaway goroutines
 2. the highlight snippet issue